Eureka - Antique and Vintage Cameras

 With:

-12 plate holders.; One Waterhouse stop, f11.; Leather case.
+12 plate holders.
+One Waterhouse stop, f11.
+Leather case.

 The Eureka was one of the most popular detective cameras and remained on sale for several years.

 A number of variations were produced but the camera remained essentially a large box camera with focusing adjustment by sliding the two halves of the camera apart.
-Most models are finished in polished mahogany a few have stitched hide covering and others black stained finish.
+Most models are finished in polished mahogany, a few have stitched hide covering and others a black stained finish.
 Brass binding was an optional extra.

 The Eureka was introduced in 1888 and was available in 3 ¼" x 4 ¼" or 3 ¼" x 3 ¼" sizes.
 Originally the backs were integral to the camera, the following year they were optionally removable.